Shopify/polaris/documentation/decisions/01 - Using a Compound Component Pattern for Autocomplete.md

 ## Summary

-There is a need for Polaris to provide smaller more reusable components so that Polaris can be used by everyone without needing to fork component.
-The re-development of the Autocomplete component provided an opportunity for exploration.
+There is a need for Polaris to provide smaller, more composable components so that Polaris can be extended without needing to fork components.
+The re-development of the Autocomplete component provided an opportunity for exploration of the compound component pattern.

 ## Solution